 1. You should wash your breasts morning and night with gentle soap.
 You can also ask your doctor about this.
 There are ways to prevent skin fold rashes, including weight loss; if the rashes under the breasts are related to diabetes, then control glucose and good daily hygiene.

 2. Dry your breasts’ skin properly after washing, dry with a clean, soft towel, or try using a hairdryer in a relaxed setting which is very effective, especially if you have saggy breasts.
-You can treat your saggy bust by knowing saggy boob’s cause and treatments.
+You can treat your saggy bust by knowing saggy boob’s causes and treatments.

 3. If you lose weight, it can also be helpful to reduce the areas where skin can rub against the skin.
 Some soaps or cosmetics produce an allergic reaction, and particular types of clothing material, or friction from a bra and clothing to prescribe a topical ointment.
-The rash is often gone at least managed without any significant health risk.
+The rash is often gone or at least managed without any significant health risk.

 4. You should wear well-fitting, supportive cotton bras which can trap moisture.
 If the skin is damaged, try changing your bra daily or using cotton dressings.